Haiti's Marathon History

 Olympic Games

-Olmeus Charles, who ran for over 42 minutes to complete the 1976 10,000 meters race.
+Olmeus Charles, who completed the 1976 10,000 meters in over 42 minutes.

 Dieudonné LaMothe (born 29 July 1954)